GARCIAAA123/Ansible-Demo/README.md

     This playbook will install and start the Apache web server on the web server VM.

-## Files

-- **ansible-controller/Vagrantfile**: Configures the Ansible controller VM.
-Installs Ansible and sets up provisioning.
-- **ansible-host/Vagrantfile**: Configures the web and database VMs with specified network settings and IPs.
+## Apache Installation on the Web Server

-- **playbook.yml**: Ansible playbook for installing and starting the Apache web server on the web server VM.
+The Ansible playbook located in `playbook.yml` is responsible for installing and starting the Apache web server on the web server VM.
+Here's a brief overview of what the playbook does:

+1. **Install Apache**

+    The playbook uses the `yum` module to install the `httpd` package, which is the Apache HTTP server:

+    ```yaml
+    - name: Install Apache
+      yum:
+        name: httpd
+        state: present
+    ```

+2. **Start and Enable Apache Service**

+    After installing Apache, the playbook ensures that the Apache service is started and enabled to start on boot:

+    ```yaml
+    - name: Start and enable Apache service
+      service:
+        name: httpd
+        state: started
+        enabled: yes
+    ```

+3. **Verify Installation**

+    To verify that Apache is running, you can access the web server VM using a web browser and navigate to the server's IP address.
+You should see the default Apache welcome page.

 ## Troubleshooting